 Software-Defined Wide Area Networking

-In essence, SD-WAN is an ability to manage (build, change) various network functions, in-flight traffic, and routing rules for customers remotely through a web application.
+In essence, SD-WAN is the ability to implement and manage (build, change) various network functions, in-flight traffic, and WAN traffic routing rules remotely through a web application.

 CloudAccess SD-WAN was designed for small businesses that need basic configurations and for independent service providers to eke out marketshare in this rapidly expanding market.